Equivalence of additive and parametric pinning control protocols for systems of weakly coupled oscillators: Equivalence of the two pinning protocols

+By setting $\omega_{p,i}=\omega+\lambda_i$, it is clear that the two protocols are exactly the same.
+In fact, the dynamics being linear (i.e., given by the sole frequency), the control input is linearly additive to the dynamics.
 Note that the same reasoning can be applied to the case of heterogeneous frequencies, i.e., $\omega_i$ for the $i$th oscillator.

-What makes the two approaches equivalent is the fact that the dynamics of each isolated system is {characterized} by the frequency.
-Hence, this remains valid for any phase model.
-In fact, even when the PSF cannot be computed analytically as for the Stuart--Landau, the phase model will still be such that each isolated oscillator will follow its intrinsic frequency, which is a key assumption of the phase reduction.
+Moreover, this remains valid for any phase model.
+In fact, even when the PSF cannot be computed analytically as for the SL, the phase model will still be such that each isolated oscillator will follow its intrinsic frequency, which is a key assumption of the phase reduction.
 The overall model, called, in this case, Winfree model~\cite{Win80} or Kuramoto-like model, will have a more complicated interaction term, in general not treatable analytically.

 Lastly, let us observe that, despite the equivalency between phase models, independently of the interaction terms, we should be aware that the phase models are an approximation of real-world oscillatory systems, which do not completely follow a Kuramoto-like dynamics, but are rather approximated by it.
-In fact, the phase reduction serves the purpose of characterizing the dynamics of oscillatory systems, offering a very good approximation.
+In fact, the phase reduction serves the purpose of characterizing the dynamics of oscillatory systems, offering a very good approximation when the coupling and the perturbations involved are weak.
 However, the equivalence of the two pinning approaches must be proven for non-reduced systems to be considered applicable to oscillatory systems.
 This is the task we will carry out in what follows.